home-assistant/home-assistant.io/source/_integrations/mcp_server.markdown

     title: Conversation
 ---

-The [Model Context Protocol](https://modelcontextprotocol.io) is an open protocol for standardizing how applications provide context to LLMs.
-The **Model Context Protocol Server** integration enables using Home Assistant as context for MCP LLM Client Applications.
+The [Model Context Protocol](https://modelcontextprotocol.io) is an open protocol that standardizes how applications provide context to LLMs.
+The **Model Context Protocol Server** integration enables using Home Assistant to provide context for MCP LLM Client Applications.

-This integration can help you expose other Home Assistant integrations as context for LLM applications outside of Home Assistant.
 For example, you can expose your Google Tasks To-do list as a tool for Claude Desktop.

 Controlling Home Assistant is done by providing MCP clients access to the Assist API of Home Assistant.
 You can control what devices and entities it can access from the {% my voice_assistants title="exposed entities page" %}.

 ## Pre-requisites

-1. You will need an [MCP client](https://modelcontextprotocol.io/clients) LLM Application such as [Claude Desktop](https://claude.ai/download).
+1. You will need an [MCP client](https://modelcontextprotocol.io/clients) LLM Application such as [Claude for Desktop](https://claude.ai/download).
 1. Since most clients do not support native remote servers, you will need an additional local MCP server  remote gateway.

 See [Client Configuration](#client-configuration) below for detailed instructions.